pomme-clic/s-money-documentation/docs/docs/payments/IP.md

 ---
 ## Recall

-For both SCT and instant SCT, all the recall operation are available :
+For both SCT and Instant SCT, all the recall operation are available :

 - Recall SCT OUT et IP OUT : in case you as partner would like to recall a SCT or IP out (you have 10 days..).
 - RFRO SCT OUT et IP OUT : in case a user would like to recall a SCT or IP out (wrong amount, wrong beneficiary,..) (the user has 13 months).